WRITING OBSTACLE

 _Hm._

-A notion very foreign to him now, but the ghost of the sensation triggers a memory.
+A sensation very foreign to him now, but the ghost of it triggers a memory of a tumultuous time.

 Someone.

-He remembers his priorities are to the people and the animals he is housing.
+He remembers to focus priorities on the people and the animals he is housing, here and now.

-So, he would be glad to have a skilled carpenter build a series of small bridges.
-Then, the salamanders can wade in peace instead of dodging bipedal feet.
+That in mind, he would be glad to have a skilled carpenter build a series of small bridges.
+Then, perhaps the waveriders can wade the waters in peace instead of dodging the commune’s bipedal feet.

-Someone else will need to fulfill the project, though.
+Someone else in his company will need to fulfill that project in the future.
 The one he has in mind today will be too busy with the task of building his coffin.

-He’s also glad he doesn’t have shoes.
-His bare feet are sensitive enough to the movement of the commune that he knows exactly where the orchard path leads to the wood shop.
-Great big saws are vibrating through the wood of trees.
-It is a wonder how capable the trees are of growing in such abundance.
-He doesn’t have a very far walk to go by the time he sees the shop and smells the smoke of its furnace, where each tree has been felled, and a new one has been planted in its place.
+He’s fortunate he doesn’t need shoes.
+His bare feet are sensitive enough to the movement of the commune that he knows exactly where the orchard path leads to the wood shop, even if he closed his eyes.
+Great big saws are vibrating through the wood of trees, and he senses it beneath his feet.
+It is a wonder how capable the trees are of growing here in such abundance.
+He doesn’t have a very far walk to go by the time he sees the small dome-roofed shop and smells the smoke of its furnace, surrounded by felled trees and also new ones planted in their place.

 Ironically, metals were always going to be the unpreferred choice of building material for his commune.
 Wood and natural things were the most resourceful, regenerative, and healthier for the fissure air.
 Viktor’s physical form, corrupted but better in all the ways he ever wanted, was the outlier.
 Skin blended haphazardly with metal, his bones attaching to alloys in ways that surpassed common sense.